ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/get-index.dotnet.markdown

-﻿# Operations : How to Get an Index
+# Operations: How to Get an Index

 **GetIndexOperation** is used to retrieve an index definition from a database.